uscangaj/Projects/README.md

-Welcome to my GitHub Projects Repository.
-Here you will find some of the projects that I have most recently worked on.
+Welcome to my GitHub Projects Repository!

+Here you will find some of the latest projects that
+I have been been involved with.

+Files:
+  - 8 Project directories
+  - 1 README text file